Russia taking 'operational pause' in Ukraine, analysts say

 When Russian troops withdrew from Snake Island on June 30, the Defense Ministry described it as a “a goodwill gesture” to ensure Ukrainian grain and other exports could resume.

-Ukraine said Russia also fired two missiles targeting a Moldovan-flagged oil tanker in the Black Sea, setting it ablaze.
+Ukraine said Russia also fired two missiles at a Moldovan-flagged oil tanker in the Black Sea, setting it ablaze.

-Ukraine’s southern military command said the strike hit the Millennial Spirit, which carried over 500 tons of diesel fuel.
-Ukrainian officials said one missile struck the ship, while the other went wide.
-Social media images showed smoke rising off the coast of Odesa on Thursday morning.
+Ukrainian officials said one hit the Millennial Spirit, which carried over 500 tons of diesel fuel, while the other went wide.

-The Russian ship Zhibek Zholy was allowed to leave Turkey’s Black Sea coast after Turkish authorities briefly detained it at Ukraine’s request.
-Ukraine summoned the ambassador to complain about the “unacceptable situation.”
+The Zhibek Zholy was allowed to leave Turkey’s Black Sea coast after Turkish authorities briefly detained it at Ukraine’s request.
+Ukraine summoned the ambassador to complain.

 Francesca Ebel in Kramatorsk, Ukraine, Jon Gambrell in Lviv, Ukraine, and Cara Anna in Kharkiv, Ukraine, contributed to this story.